solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Resource issues

--   If your application experiences transient connectivity issues, perhaps the resources of the Flexible Server instance are constrained.
+-   If the application experiences transient connectivity issues, perhaps the resources of the Flexible Server instance are constrained.
 Monitor resource usage and determine whether the Flexible Server instance needs to be scaled up.